nanopb/nanopb/docs/reference.rst

 These options can be defined for the .proto files before they are converted using the nanopb-generatory.py.
 There are three ways to define the options:

 1. Using a separate .options file.
-   This is the preferred way as of nanopb-0.2.1, because it has the best compatibility with other protobuf libraries.
+This allows using wildcards for applying same options to multiple fields.
 2. Defining the options on the command line of nanopb_generator.py.
    This only makes sense for settings that apply to a whole file.
 3. Defining the options in the .proto file using the nanopb extensions.
-   This is the way used in nanopb-0.1, and will remain supported in the future.
-It however sometimes causes trouble when using the .proto file with other protobuf libraries.
+   This keeps the options close to the fields they apply to, but can be problematic if the same .proto file is shared with many projects.

 The effect of the options is the same no matter how they are given.
 The most common purpose is to define maximum size for string fields in order to